djacobson/pysubtask/README.md

 # pysubtask

-`pysubtask` is a subtask and data transfer helper class; V1 is **push** only.
+**`pysubtask`** is a subtask and data transfer helper class; Version 1 is **push** only.
 It is a packaged module, for integration in any Python app, which implements a task-subtask (parent-child, master-slave, manager-worker, etc.) pattern with convenient extensions specifically for long-running, unreliable tasks like repeated Internet transfers (i.e.: constant updating of data files on a web server).
 Extensions include FTP, SFTP, and Dropbox.
 Resiliency is one of the primary design goals.

 ## Quick Start